Skip to main content

 A line of fixed configurations with a balanced vCPU:RAM ratio.

-High-performance Enterprise-level equipment is used:
+High-performance Enterprise-grade hardware is used:

 • Intel® Xeon® Gold 6354 processors (in pools ru-9, ru-2, ru-8, ke-1) or AMD EPYC 9474F (in pools ru-3, ru-7, uz-1).
-To see the frequency of processors in different configuration lines see the Processors table;
+You can view processor frequencies for different lines in the Processors table;

-• RAM ECC Reg 3.2 GHz (in pools ru-9, ru-2, ru-8, ke-1) or RAM DDR5 ECC Reg 4.8 GHz (in pools ru-3, ru-7, uz-1);
+• RAM 3.2 GHz ECC Reg (in pools ru-9, ru-2, ru-8, ke-1) or RAM 4.8 GHz DDR5 ECC Reg (in pools ru-3, ru-7, uz-1);

-216 GB120 GB.
+216 GB120 GB

-432 GB250 GB.
+432 GB250 GB

 464 GB500 GB